Fletcher's checksum: Example calculation of the Fletcher-16 checksum

 where C0 and C1 are the result of the last step in the Fletcher-16 computation.

 In our case the checksum bytes are CB0 = 0xF8 and CB1 = 0x04.
 The transmitted byte stream is 0x01 0x02 0xF8 0x04.
 The receiver runs the checksum on all four bytes and calculates a passing checksum of 0x00 0x00, as illustrated below:

 Weaknesses

 The Fletcher checksum cannot distinguish between blocks of all 0 bits and blocks of all 1 bits.
 For example, if a 16-bit block in the data word changes from 0x0000 to 0xFFFF, the Fletcher-32 checksum remains the same.
 This also means a sequence of all 00 bytes has the same checksum as a sequence (of the same size) of all FF bytes.

 Implementation

-These examples assume two's complement arithmetic, as Fletcher's algorithm will be incorrect on one's complement machines.
+These examples assume two's complement arithmetic, as Fletcher's algorithm will be incorrect on ones' complement machines.

 Straightforward

 The below is a treatment on how to calculate the checksum including the check bytes; i.e., the final result should equal 0, given properly-calculated check bytes.
 The code by itself, however, will not calculate the check bytes.

 An inefficient but straightforward implementation of a C language function to compute the Fletcher-16 checksum of an array of 8-bit data elements follows: